VasylMagora/azure-iot-edge-get-started/README.md

 **Details of the requirement:**

-The following components come pre-installed or at the point of distribution on the device to customer(s):
+The following components come pre-installed or at the point of distribution on the device to the customer (s):

 -   Azure IoT Edge Security Daemon
 -   Daemon configuration file